sniggle/joomla-bootstrap4-template/README.md

 Alternatively you can also just download the "bootstrap" folder of the repository, zip it and install it in your site to get the latest commits.

 ## Let us improve this Bootstrap 4 template
-We are happy for any kind of feedback:
+We are happy for any kind of feedback and support:
 * Did we miss a Joomla! component, module or layout?
 * Do you have improvement ideas in the existing overrides?

-Just create an issue here on github and let us know! :-)
+:sunny: You can contribute by either creating an issue or a pull request here on github to support the development of this template! :-)

 ### Create your own version of the Joomla!
 Bootstrap 4 template
 The template is very close the Joomla!
 3 standard and Bootstrap 4 standard behavior.
 You can also use it as a starting point for your own Bootstrap 4 template.
 Just use the existing overrides and change your index.php according to your design ideas. :-)